Free Cavity Wall Insulation Grants are still available throughout Wales, covering the full cost of installation.

 As a part of the initial survey we also carry out a CAS (Cavity Assessment Survey).
 The suitability of your walls to be insulated will be carefully assessed.

-This is a part of the much improved quality control measures found in the new free Cavity Wall Insulation Grant scheme.
+This is a part of the much-improved quality control measures found in the new free Cavity Wall Insulation Grant scheme.
+The scheme is now known as The Great British Insulation Scheme (GBIS)

 Speak to one of our expert advisors on 0800 8 10 10 60 or 07960 799681 or complete our enquiry form

-The Government have massive European targets to reduce Carbon Emissions, so they passed the buck.
+The Government have massive legal targets to reduce Carbon Emissions, so they passed the buck.

 They gave a Legal Obligation to the Gas and Electricity companies to reduce Carbon Emissions.